RAM Prices Hit $550 Q2 2026 | IT Asset Recovery Timing

 FY2027 Budget Planning: Navigate the Memory Crisis

-Organizations currently developing FY2027 IT budgets face unprecedented complexity modeling hardware refresh costs against volatile memory pricing.
+FY2027 budget planning requires unprecedented complexity modeling hardware refresh costs against volatile memory pricing.
 Traditional refresh budgeting assumed relatively stable hardware costs with modest year-over-year increases of 3-5%.

 Current market conditions force finance teams to model scenarios with 25-30% server cost increases and 4-8% PC price escalation based on IDC forecasts, creating budget variances of $400,000-$1,200,000 for mid-sized enterprises with 500-1,500 endpoints.